vivo-community/vivo-data-distribution-api/site_builder/src/site/markdown/installing_the_latest_snapshot.md

 The instructions below describe how to install the latest (not stable) snapshot.

 <a name="vivo1.10"></a>
-# Installing the latest snapshot into VIVO 1.10
+# Installing the latest snapshot into VIVO 1.10 and 1.11

 The difference is in the `pom.xml` file, which requires